nhtera/Home/README.md

 ### Setup Project
 1. Download, clone, or fork project from the github repository.
 2. Load project from `/Sql/SqlServer/` using Visual Studio 2015.
+We're going to install a database into your local Microsoft SQL Server 2012 installation.
 3. Publish project (right-click project in Solution Explorer).
 In publish window, click `Load Profile` button, select `SqlServer.publish.xml` from project folder.
 Then, click `Edit...` button for Target database connection.
-Change Server name to the named-pipe of your installation of SQL Server 2012, then save.
+Change the Server name to the named-pipe of your installation of SQL Server 2012, then save.
 Finally, click `Publish` button.
 4. Open Rennder project & press play button for `kestrel`, and open your web browser to `http://localhost:5000/`.
 5. Log into your dashboard from `http://localhost:5000/#dashboard`, using email `admin@localhost` and password `development`.